cenpa/freqfit/README.md

 ---

+### Job Submission on CENPA-rocks
+Job submission scripts for L200 are located in the `submission` subfolder in this repo. `submit_l200.sh` is a script that creates the S-grid to scan over by calling `l200_s_grid.py` and then submits jobs to the cluster to generate toys at those s-points by calling `run_l200.sh` which uses `l200_toys.py` to run the toys.
+Toys at 0-signal are generated and tested against this s-grid of alternative hypotheses using the `l200_brazil.sh` submission script which calls `l200_brazil.py` to actually run these 0-signal toys.

+---

 ### TODO
 - maybe we need some way to sanitize the inputs before sending them to the classes so we can do less error checking in the classes? to speed up a little?
 - - implement PDG Chp 40 Eq 40.16 for Asimov dataset somewhere - check how to use with unbinned data.